krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 -jar first-application/target/first-application-0.0.1-SNAPSHOT.jar
 ```

-After the startup let's run:
+After the startup, let's run:

 ```shell
 ab -n 100 -c 1 http://localhost:8081/examples/exc/
 ./profiler.sh stop -f exceptions.jfr first-application-0.0.1-SNAPSHOT.jar
 ```

 The flame graph is too large to post it here as an image, sorry.
-Spring Boot in that case
+Spring Boot, in that case,
 threw **12478** exceptions.
 You can play with [HTML](/assets/async-demos/exceptions.html){:target="_blank"}.
 Let's focus on our synthetic controller: